amorist/awesome/README.md

 ## JavaScript

+- [material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
+Improve your user experience and get rid of the anarchy of traditional desktop workflows.
+Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
+It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 - [OnlineToolsBook](https://github.com/zhaoolee/OnlineToolsBook) - 🍭在线工具秘籍,为在线工具写一本优质说明书,让在线工具造福人类~ Online tool cheats, write a quality manual for online tools, make online tools benefit humanity~
 - [hackernews-daily](https://github.com/headllines/hackernews-daily) - Hacker News daily top 10 posts
 - [geojson-3d](https://github.com/maptime-ams/geojson-3d) - GeoJSON & TopoJSON in 3D, with Three.js